-General Safety Rules

-- 1. Combustible materials should not be stored against or around the furnace.
-Keep the furnace area clear and free from all combustible materials such as newspapers, rags, cardboard, foam, plastic, paper backed fiberglass insulation, clothing, etc. This applies especially to gasoline and other flammable vapors and liquids. - 2.
-A furnace needs adequate amounts of combustion and ventilation air to operate properly.
+1. Combustible materials should not be stored against or around the furnace.
+Keep the furnace area clear and free from all combustible materials such as newspapers, rags, cardboard, foam, plastic, paper backed fiberglass insulation, clothing, etc. This applies especially to gasoline and other flammable vapors and liquids.

+2. A furnace needs adequate amounts of combustion and ventilation air to operate properly.
 Do not block or obstruct air openings on the furnace, or air openings supplying combustion or ventilation air to the area where the furnace is installed.
 There are many areas from which your furnace could be receiving combustion and ventilation air including from within the heated area (inside air), from outdoors, from an attic or crawl space.
-If renovations are done, be sure that air supply openings are not inadvertently covered over with insulation, vapor barrier, or similar construction material. - 3.
-All doors and panels must be in place during normal furnace operation.
-Attempting to operate the furnace with missing doors or panels could lead to the creation of carbon monoxide gas. - 4.
-If the furnace is installed in a confined space or if you intend to build a furnace room where insulation is present, be aware that some insulating materials are combustible.
-Do not allow building insulating materials to come into contact with the furnace. - 5.
-Any additions, alterations or conversions required in order for the furnace to properly match the application requirements must be done by a qualified installation contractor, service agency or gas supplier, using factory specified or approved parts. - 6.
-Familiarize yourself with the location of the furnace gas manual shut-off valve and any electrical switches, fuse or circuit breaker associated with the furnace.
+If renovations are done, be sure that air supply openings are not inadvertently covered over with insulation, vapor barrier, or similar construction material.

+3. All doors and panels must be in place during normal furnace operation.
+Attempting to operate the furnace with missing doors or panels could lead to the creation of carbon monoxide gas.

+4. If the furnace is installed in a confined space or if you intend to build a furnace room where insulation is present, be aware that some insulating materials are combustible.
+Do not allow building insulating materials to come into contact with the furnace.

+5. Any additions, alterations or conversions required in order for the furnace to properly match the application requirements must be done by a qualified installation contractor, service agency or gas supplier, using factory specified or approved parts.

+6. Familiarize yourself with the location of the furnace gas manual shut-off valve and any electrical switches , fuse or circuit breaker associated with the furnace.

-- 7. Should over-heating occur, or if the gas valve fails to shut off the burners, shut off the gas supply with the furnace manual shut-off valve, then shut off the electrical supply to the furnace.
-In the case of the latter, call a qualified installation contractor, service contractor, or gas supplier. - 8.
-If the furnace has been subjected to flood conditions, i.e., if any part of the furnace has been under water, call a qualified installer, service agency or gas supplier for a complete inspection.
+7. Should over-heating occur, or if the gas valve fails to shut off the burners, shut off the gas supply with the furnace manual shut-off valve, then shut off the electrical supply to the furnace.
+In the case of the latter, call a qualified installation contractor, service contractor, or gas supplier.

+8. If the furnace has been subjected to flood conditions, i.e., if any part of the furnace has been under water, call a qualified installer, service agency or gas supplier for a complete inspection.
 Electronic controls and gas train components may become unstable and unreliable.
+The furnace must not be used until the furnace has been checked, and any affected parts have been replaced.

+9. Do not allow snow, ice or debris to accumulate around the outdoor furnace exhaust and combustion air intake terminals.
+Blockage of the exhaust or combustion intake terminals can result in inadequate performance or nuisance shut-downs.

-The furnace must not be used until the furnace has been checked, and any affected parts have been replaced. - 9.
-Familiarize yourself with the location of your furnace filter or filters.
-A blocked air filter will reduce efficiency, increase fuel consumption, raise the furnace operating temperature, and shorten the life of furnace components. - 10.
-Do not cover return air grills and supply air registers with drapes, curtains, throw rugs, etc. - 11.
-Avoid shutting off supply air registers in the interests of saving heat.
+10. Familiarize yourself with the location of your furnace filter or filters.
+A blocked air filter will reduce efficiency, increase fuel consumption, raise the furnace operating temperature, and shorten the life of furnace components.

+11. Do not cover return air grills and supply air registers with drapes, curtains, throw rugs, etc.

+12. Avoid shutting off supply air registers in the interests of saving heat.
 While there is some validity to this practice with space heating, there is little to be gained in central heating systems.
 The furnace requires a quantity of air passing over the heat exchanger to operate within design temperatures.
 Reducing the number of supply air registers available for air delivery may have the unforeseen consequence of raising the furnace operating temperature, reducing furnace efficiency, and shortening the life of the furnace components.

-FURNACE OPERATION INFORMATION
+3 - FURNACE OPERATION INFORMATION